-A student's cumulative grade point average (GPA), calculated from all classes taken and all grades received while attending Cleary University may not drop below a "C" equivalent (2.0 undergraduate or 3.0 graduate).
-Although transfer credits are calculated in completion rates, transfer GPA's are not calculated in this calculation.
+A student's cumulative grade point average (GPA), calculated from all classes taken and all grades received while attending Cleary University and should be above the minimum threshold (2.0 undergraduate or 3.0 graduate students).
+Although transfer credits are apply to the degree and are used in the calculation of completion rates, transfer GPA's are not calculated in this calculation.
 Students must have good academic standing consistent with the requirements to graduate by the end of their second academic year.